Hine's emerald: Conservation status

 In the Five Year Review conducted in 2013, four major criteria for reclassification are listed.
 First, each Recovery Unit must meet the population requirements as specified in the initial Recovery Plan.
 At the time of publishing, some populations in the Northern Recovery Unit exceed this.
 No populations in the Southern Recovery Unit meet this goal.
 Only one population in the Southern Recovery Unit was quantified at time of publication.
 Second, there must be at least 2 breeding habitats per subpopulation.
 Each breeding habitat must be fed by different water sources.
 As of 2013, this criterion has not been met, and only 12 of 27 subpopulations have more than one breeding site.
 Third, the habitat to support subpopulations must be formally protected and managed.
 This includes control of invasive species and restoration of local water sources.
 Actions to minimize vehicle presence are also suggested.
 Lastly, the Review requires the creation of a monitoring plan for each population.
 This must include annual population estimates.
 This final criterion has not been met due to lack of knowledge of breeding and habitat structure.
 Many regions are lacking resources needed to evaluate population sites.

+In Canada, the Hine's emerald is listed on Schedule 1 of the Species at Risk Act as endangered, having received this status in 2017.
+It appears to have a small area of occupancy within Ontario, restricted to the Minesing Wetlands.
+The population's continued existence is jeopardized by urban development and the spread of invasive plants such as European common reed (Phragmites australis subsp. australis) and glossy buckthorn (Frangula alnus).

 Hine's emerald dragonfly was last assessed by the IUCN Red List on June 8, 2018.
 At this point, it was listed as Least Concern.
-This contradicts the ESA’s older classification of Endangered.
+This contradicts the ESA's older classification of Endangered.